Donders-Institute/bidscoin/README.md

  - **FileSystem**.
  - **PlugIn**.
 Name of the python plug-in function.
 Supported but this is an experimental (untested) feature

-Inside each BIDS modality, there can be multiple key-value mappings that map (e.g. DICOM) modality [attributes] to the BIDS [labels] (e.g. "task_label"), as indicated below:
+Inside each BIDS modality, there can be multiple key-value mappings that map (e.g. DICOM) modality [attributes] to the BIDS [labels] (e.g. `task_label`), as indicated below:

 <img name="bidsmap-sample" src="./docs/bidsmap_sample.png" alt="bidsmap_sample example" width="700">

 *Bidsmap_sample example.
 As indicated by the solid arrowline, the set of DICOM values (suitable to uniquely identify the DICOM series) are used here a key-set that maps onto the set of BIDS labels.
 Note that certain BIDS labels are enclosed by pointy brackets, marking their [dynamic value](#dynamic-values).
 In this bidsmap, as indicated by the dashed arrowline, that means that \<ProtocolName> will be replaced in a later stage by "t1_mprage_sag_p2_iso_1.0".
 Also note that in this bidsmap there was only one T1-image, but there where two different fMRI runs (here because of multi-echo, but multiple tasks could also be listed)*

+The `participant_label` and `session_label` sub-sections can be used to set the subject/session-labels using DICOM values instead of the subject/session-labels from the sourcefolder (e.g. when the subject- and/or session-label was entered at the scanner console).
+The `extra_data` sub-section will contain all series that were not identified otherwise.

 ### Tips and tricks